-First, the plaintiffs ask this Court to erect a dangerous and illogical rule under which firearms become effectively immune from regulation the instant they are deemed in "common use" based on nationwide sales and manufacturing figures.
-This market-share "common use" test divorces the Second Amendment from the self-defense right it protects, cannot be reconciled with either the Supreme Court's decision in Heller or common sense, and is inconsistent with core principles of federalism.
-Indeed, the Seventh Circuit expressly rejected this theory of "common use" as circular, and the D.C.
-Circuit implicitly rejected it in favor of a test more closely linked to the core Second Amendment right recognized in Heller: "the right of self-defense."
+To begin, the plaintiffs ask this Court to adopt a dangerous and illogical rule under which firearms become effectively immune from regulation the instant they are deemed in "common use" based on nationwide sales and manufacturing figures.
+This market-share "common use" test should be rejected out of hand.
+It divorces the Second Amendment from the self-defense right it protects.
+It skews incentives for gunmakers and governments alike.
+It cannot be reconciled with either the Supreme Court's decision in Heller or common sense.
+And it is inconsistent with core principles of federalism.
+Indeed, this Court in Friedman expressly rejected the exact same theory of "common use" as circular, and the D.C.
+Circuit implicitly rejected it in favor of a test more closely linked to the core right recognized in Heller: "the right of self-defense."
 554 U.S. at 632.